campfred/yap/content/posts/welcome/index.md

 {{< github repo="campfred/yap" showThumbnail=false >}}
 {{< codeberg repo="campfred/yap" >}}

+In the meantime, I wish you a nice day and hope to see you again soon!
-In the meantime, go check out my socials or even my [Castopod instance][castopod]. 🎶
+Also, feel free to go check out [my socials](/) as I'll be posting my new articles there too and maybe even my [podcast "Listen with Camp"][castopod]. 🎶

 [^1]: Carrd doesn't actually use `/paths/` in web addresses for navigation, it has a [sections][carrd-docs-page] [(archive)][carrd-docs-page-archive] concept that uses `#ids` which is not really a standard way of doing even if it works.
 [^2]: [Hugo][hugo-homepage] [(archive)][hugo-homepage-archive] is an [open source][hugo-github] static site generator written in Go.